 Why Build A Herb Garret In The Roof Of A Church?

 The parish of St Thomas’s Church was restricted to the Hospital and grounds so there was a close relationship between the Church and Hospital.
 Storage space was normally in basements, attics and garrets.
 Basements were inappropriate for Herbs because of dampness and rodents.
 Storing herbs in the oak beamed roof of the church meant excess moisture could be absorbed in the wood and also offered protection against vermin.
 Experience shows it is a good place to dry herbs.
 The Apothecary’s offices were also further down St Thomas’s Street.

 Why Was Herbal Medicine Use?

 Before the development of the chemical industry, virtually all medicines were made from natural plants.
 The use of herbs in St Thomas’ Hospital is first recorded in the Elizabethan period: a time of major advancements in herbal medicine, but also one where earlier superstitious beliefs prevailed.
 It was recorded that in 1605 that a bath for a woman in Judith ward in the Hospital was prepared with herbs and sheep’s heads.

-Storing herbs in the oak beamed roof of the church meant excess moisture could be absorbed in the wood and also offered protection against rodents.
 During the programme of restoring the space in the 1950s, poppy heads were discovered in the rafters.
 Hooks and ropes in the roof provided further evidence of its former use.